 He’s looking for people who have something going on, but they’re willing to make a sacrifice to put Him first in their life.
-You know who makes really great servants for the kingdom of God?
+Do you know who makes really great servants for the kingdom of God?
 The busiest people.
-Busy people are the hustlers, the grinders and they know how to make the most out of a little bit of time.
+Busy people are the hustlers, the grinders, and they know how to make the most out of a little bit of time.
 I believe the Lord is calling some busy people at this church to get to work.
-I don’t care if you’re the CEO of Amazon, you gotta serve, dude.
+I don’t care if you’re the CEO of Amazon.
+You gotta serve, dude.
 You need it.
-I don’t know how much God needs it.
-But I know you need it.
+I don’t know how much God needs it, but I know you need it.
 Your heart needs it.
-You need to find a way to start serving Him.
-So that you can become more like Jesus.
+You need to find a way to start serving Him so that you can become more like Jesus.

 3. Serving like Jesus means being TEACHABLE

 Are you faithful?
 Can you make yourself available to serve?
-What about the final point, are you teachable?
-Jesus didn’t heal everyone in the area with one big swoop, He took time with each person.
-Jesus set aside time to not only heal people, but to make it a one-on-one teachable moment.
-Jesus looked at the women in the story and spent a few moments with her and demonstrated to others that it’s important to care for the individual.
+Are you teachable?
+Jesus didn’t heal everyone in the area in one big swoop.
+He took time with each person.
+Jesus set aside time not only to heal people but to make it a one-on-one teachable moment.
+Jesus looked at the woman in the story, spent a few moments with her, and demonstrated to others that caring for the individual is essential.

 Even though Jesus was God’s Son, he learned obedience from the things he suffered.

 All of us are growing in our obedience.
 Being obedient can sometimes be a difficult attitude to take on.
 Let’s look to Jesus to see how He learned obedience.
 It says in Hebrews that He learned obedience through His suffering.
-Maybe what is stopping your from serving is that you don’t feel like you are qualified to serve because you don’t have everything together in your life.
-“When I have been sober for over a year, then I will start serving.”
-“When I am done healing from my broken heart, then I will start serving.”
-Can I tell you that you are most effective in the midst of your suffering?
-Don’t waste your suffering, start serving.
+Maybe what is stopping you from serving is that you don’t feel qualified to serve because you don’t have everything together in your life.
+“When I have been sober for over a year, I will start serving.”
+“When I am done healing from my broken heart, I will start serving.”
+Can I tell you that you are most effective amid your suffering?
+Don’t waste your suffering; start serving.
 Once you start serving somewhere, you will gain momentum in your life as God directs you.
 God has given you gifts to be used in the kingdom of God.
 Are you teachable and humble enough to use your gifts to join a team?

 Serving like Jesus means to be GENEROUS

 The last attitude of Christ is generosity.
-He’s generous with his time, He’s generous with everything.
-Jesus doesn’t need your money, he wants your heart.
+He’s generous with everything.
+Jesus doesn’t need your money.
+He wants your heart.

 Wherever your treasure is, there the desires of your heart will also be.

-If you want to trust God with your life, the most personal way to start is with your finances and time.
+If you want to trust God with your life, your finances and time are the most personal way to start.
 There are opportunities to give of your time by joining any of our teams.
-There are no roles that are more important than the other, we all work together as a family.
-If you are helping in the parking lot, you are being generous with your time to make sure a new family knows where to go.
+No roles are more important than the other; we all work together as a family.
+If you are generous with your finances, you might be helping provide groceries for a family in need this week.
+If you are helping in the parking lot, you are generous with your time to ensure a new family knows where to go.
 If you are generous with your time to help make coffee and serve it, you might be helping a tired young adult that had a late night but still made it to church.
-If you are generous with your time to serve in the kids department, you will not only be making a difference in the next generation but will also be blessing the parents by caring for their children.
-If you are generous with your finances, then you might be helping provide groceries for a family that was in need this week.
+If you are generous with your time to serve in the kid’s department, you will not only make a difference in the next generation but also bless the parents by caring for their children.